sfabbro/canfar.github.io/docs/quick_start_en.md

 * ```canfar_update```: update all the CANFAR scripts and VOSpace clients

 You can find all these commands on ```/usr/local/bin```, or at the [GitHub](https://github.com/canfar/canfarproc/tree/master/worker/bin) source.

+If you do need your VM anymore, you can terminate it from the OpenStack dashboard.
+You are done!